 Quantifying the damage with Pix4D

 For the first time, the UWICE team could map and measure the area of damage from the rugged and steep terrain.
 This would serve as baseline data to monitor forest cover dynamics of that area.
-“With Pix4D we could create an orthomosaic map that showed the extent of damage and also measure the area using the measurement tools and annotate areas where the new infestation has occurred.
+“With Pix4D photogrammetry software we could create an orthomosaic map that showed the extent of damage and also measure the area using the measurement tools and annotate areas where the new infestation has occurred.
 The processing was much faster and within a few hours we could get 3D mesh of an area and visualize it in 3D mode,” says Mr. Tshering.

 In 2019, the UWICE team was not able to return to the affected area but plan to go back in 2020.
 The planned drone flight will show how far the infection has spread and how the area is recovering after the prescribed felling operation carried out by the Department of Forestry.
 Areas that were less severely attacked by bark beetles had sanitization activities carried out to prevent the spread of diseases to other areas: mapping will indicate if these efforts were successful.

 Going further, as part of forest health surveillance and research activities, the UWICE team wants to set up a system that would remotely monitor forest dynamics using satellite and drone technology supplemented by field observation wherever and whenever possible.
 The idea is to complement such activities by installing time-lapse cameras in some of the major forest ecosystems of Bhutan.

 Such a system will not only allow them to detect and predict the pest and diseases outbreak in the forest, but also allow to prescribe appropriate management intervention to reduce the loss - both economically and environmentally.